rawiriblundell/wiki.bash-hackers.org/syntax/arrays.md

 ### Getting values

-\<note\> For completeness and details on several parameter expansion variants, see the [article about parameter expansion](/syntax/pe) and check the notes about arrays.  |
+| :shell:  For completeness and details on several parameter expansion
+variants, see the [article about parameter expansion](/syntax/pe) and check the notes about arrays.  |
 | --- |